 “We treated these patients like any other patient.
 But it’s a specialty.”

-To address this gap, Hodges, working with a nurse practitioner, created a curriculum aimed at transforming providers into “geriatric champions.”
+To address this gap, Hodges and Casey, working with a nurse practitioner, created a curriculum aimed at transforming providers into “geriatric champions.”

 “The goal is that they’re not just getting smarter about how to care for older adults.
 They go back and improve the processes of care and serve as a resource for other partners and primary providers,” Hodges said.
 “We know our clinics are not very well structured to take care of older adults — from the front desk check-in for someone with dementia sitting in the waiting room for a long time to someone very frail who can barely walk, let alone get up on the [examining] table.
 We realized this is a team sport.”